Nursing assistants provide basic care and help patients with activities of daily living. Orderlies transport patients and clean treatment areas.

-Nursing assistants and orderlies work in nursing and residential care facilities and in hospitals.
-They are frequently physically active and may need to help lift or move patients.
+Most nursing assistants and orderlies work in nursing and residential care facilities and in hospitals.
+They are physically active and may need to help lift or move patients.

-Nursing assistants must complete a state-approved education program and must pass their state’s competency exam to become certified.
-Orderlies generally have at least a high school diploma.
+Nursing assistants often need to complete a state-approved education program and pass their state’s competency exam to become licensed or certified.
+Orderlies typically have at least a high school diploma.

-Employment of nursing assistants and orderlies is projected to grow 17 percent from 2014 to 2024, much faster than the average for all occupations.
-Because of the growing elderly population, many nursing assistants and orderlies will be needed to assist and care for these patients.
+Overall employment of nursing assistants and orderlies is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.
+As the baby-boom population ages, nursing assistants and orderlies will be needed to help care for an increasing number of older patients.

 Explore resources for employment and wages by state and area for nursing assistants and orderlies.